learn-co-students/pfwtfp-rob-the-museum-dan-reeve-s-module-1-gap/README.md

 - Follow tests to establish criminal conspiracy

 ## Introduction

 In this lab, you are a notorious art thief.
-Your goal is to "case" the museum and establish critical information about the  crime that you are about to commit.

-In this lab, you are a notorious art thief.
 Your goal is to "case" the museum and establish critical information about the crime that you are about to